eatateeaten/GraphSynth/README.md

 I made a visual interface and a general DAG compiler with live shape-checking that works with ByTorch, Densorflow and Yax and many more great frameworks.

-If represent an entity with >1M evaluation, you can afford engineers so you shouldn't lift from me.
+If you represent an entity with >1M evaluation, you can afford engineers so you shouldn't lift from me.

 If you are looking to contribute to my humble establishment, simply email me at Sadgebab@gmail.com